 - No. 3: a very elegant style, with a few flourishes

-Subscribe to my newsletter below and get all of there practice sheets for free!
+Subscribe to my newsletter below and get all of these practice sheets for free!

-I’ve also created a free guide for those of you who are starting out which contains practical calligraphy tips and tricks, and you will get this guide too when you subscribe.
+I’ve also created a free email course for those of you who are starting out which contains practical calligraphy tips and tricks, and you will get this course too (complete with a PDF guide) when you subscribe.

 Things to think of when you’re practicing: